PostHog/posthog.com/contents/blog/best-hotjar-alternatives.md

 1. **It's easy to set up and use:** Setting up Clarity doesn't require much technical knowledge and users mostly like the simple user interface.

-2. **It helps understand how users navigate:** Clarity users are mostly using it to understand how people navigate their websites, and identify opportunities for improvement.
+2. **It helps uncover how users navigate:** Clarity users are mostly using it to understand how people navigate their websites and identify opportunities for improvement.

-3. **It's free:** The short 30-day retention limit, and lack of funnel analysis, are easy to forgive when it's free.
+3. **It's free:** The short 30-day retention limit and lack of funnel analysis are easy to forgive when it's free.

 > #### Bottom line
 > Being free forever has made Clarity a very popular alternative to Hotjar.
-While it has some limitations, it covers most bases for small businesses provided you don't need survey and feedback features.
+While it has some limitations, it covers most bases for small businesses provided you don't need surveys, feedback, or more advanced analytics features.

 <br />